zussel/matador/_pages/guide/12-sessions.md

 s.load();
 {% endhighlight %}

 Now you can start and insert, update or delete your data.
+This can be done in two ways.
+Using ```session::save()``` or ```session::flush()``` to write the changes directly to database or use a transactional scope to allow a rollback of a transaction.

+Using the direct way it looks like the following code:
+{% highlight cpp linenos %}
+// insert and save an object directly auto ptr = s.save(new person("james bond"));

+// do multiple modifications and flush them at once ptr.modify()->name = "james blunt"

+auto addr = s.insert(new address("downing street 10"));

+// flush changes
+s.flush();
+{% endhighlight %}

-Therefor create a transaction object with the current session and start the transaction by calling
+When using the transactional way you have to create a instance of ```transaction``` with the current session and start the transaction by calling
 ```matador::transaction::begin()```.
 After completing your modifications call
 ```matador::transaction::commit()``` to commit all your modifications to the
 database.
 If in error occurred while doing your modifications catch